Building Hardened Container Images with Open Source Tools at Scale

 strip --strip-unneeded ${{targets.destdir}}/usr/bin/*

-melange builds Redis from source with TLS and jemalloc enabled, strips the debug symbols from the binaries, and produces an APK.
+melange builds Redis from source with TLS and jemalloc enabled, strips the debug symbols, and produces an APK.
 Then apko consumes that package and assembles the final image.
 The build tools, headers, and source code never make it into the runtime image.

-The CI/CD pipeline is where everything comes together.
-It runs on GitHub Actions and is triggered in three ways:
+The CI/CD pipeline runs on GitHub Actions and is triggered in three ways:

-1. Daily at 2:00 AM UTC - This is the main one.
-Every day, all 9 images are rebuilt from the latest Wolfi packages.
+Daily at 2:00 AM UTC - Every day, all images are rebuilt from the latest Wolfi packages.
 If a CVE was patched upstream yesterday, the images pick it up today.

-2. On push to main - When I update an image config, the pipeline rebuilds the affected images.
+On push to main - When an image config is updated, the pipeline rebuilds the affected images.

-3. Manual trigger - For when I need to force a rebuild.
+Manual trigger - For when a rebuild needs to be forced.

 │ BUILD PIPELINE │